fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 The most important flaw in Mr. Beck's analogy is that it ignores the secondary effects of immigration, most importantly 'remittances'.
 Remittances are the payments sent by foreign workers in the U.S. back to families that have remained behind in foreign countries.
 Around 100 million people in the world rely chiefly on remittances from the U.S. as their source of income [cite this].
-If the U.S. loosened it's restrictions, it seems likely that
+If the U.S. could double or triple the number of low-skill immigrants living in the country, it's a fair estimate to say that the effect of remittances would also dramatically rise.

 If we use the same standard of poverty that Beck uses -- those making less than two dollars a day.
 (0:30)

+#### 2. Beck limits his gumball flow to only one gumball per year, but in reality, more immigration to the U.S. (a) currently happens and (b) would happen, if we permitted it.

+Beck makes a great show of using a single gumball to represent "the one million legal immigrants that the United States has taken every year on average since 1990."

+But this is not the only immigration into the U.S.: if we include illegal immigration, this should be closer to two "gumballs" (i.e., two million immigrants whose lives are dramatically improved).
+A moderate loosening of immigration restrictions could raise this number to four or five gumballs per year.
+Still far less than than the compared fifty gumballs 'born' into the world... but a tremendous improvement in human well-being nonetheless.
+Simply allowing these five million per year to immigrate to the U.S. would improve the impact of U.S. immigration policy far beyond where it currently sits in stagnation.

+At it's face value, Beck's analogy seems to straightforwardly agree with the expansionist position: U.S. immigration is currently severely restricted, and the world would be a better place if it were expanded.

-#### 2. Beck's gumballs have only one possible tube to transfer to, but in actuality there are many nations where people want to immigrate.
+#### 3. Beck's gumballs imagines only one possible immigration destination, but people in poverty can escape by immigrating to other countries besides America.

 When Beck gave this presentation, he would always put it in the simple terms of comparing the entire world's population increase with the small number of people accepted for immigration to the United States.
 Beck asks, what can one single nation do in the face of an additional fifty million poor people added to the world each year?